StainedNuttz/mern-ecommerce/README.md

-# First MERN application based on an eCommerce site similar to that of Depop/Shein/Etsy.
+# First MERN application
+## Based on an eCommerce site similar to that of Depop/Shein/Etsy.